nillovych/Logger-Project/README.md

 # Logger

-Logger is a program designed to take user input from the console and log it to different destinations, as specified in the configuration file "cfg.txt".
+Logger is a program designed to take user input from the console and log it to different destinations, specified in the configuration file "cfg.txt" or entered from console.

 ## Functionality